Hierarchical Context Loading: Reducing Token Usage by 60%

 The Context Rot Problem

-Chroma's July 2025 study tested 18 state-of-the-art models including GPT-4.1, Claude 4, and Gemini 2.5.
+Chroma's 2024 study tested 18 state-of-the-art models including Claude 3.5 Sonnet, GPT-4o, and Gemini 1.5 Pro.
 The results challenged a core assumption:

 "LLMs are typically presumed to process context uniformly—that is, the model should handle the 10,000th token just as reliably as the 100th.
 In practice, this assumption does not hold."